ScottKolo/suitesparse-matrix-collection-website/update_readme/SuiteSparseWebsiteREADME.md

 * **The stylesheets and javascript are missing.** This indicates a problem with the Rails asset pipeline.
 You may need to call `rails assets:precompile` to precompile the assets, or check the settings in the `config` directory.
 * **I see two (or more) copies of every matrix.** This is likely caused by calling `rails db:seed` without resetting the database.
 Many Rails applications have large databases that should not be reset often, but for this application, resetting the database is trivial.
 Running `rails db:reset` will clear the old database and rebuild it, fixing this issue.
 Alternatively, check the contents of `db/collection_data` to ensure that there are no erroneous duplicate files.
     - Heroku does not give applications permission to do a total `db:reset`, so to reset the database, you need to run `rails db:schema:load db:seed`.
 This should be done automatically upon deployment (see `/Procfile`).
-* **I receive an error about a migration or schema problem.** Running `rake db:reset` should fix this.
+* **I receive an error about a migration or schema problem.** Running `rails db:reset` should fix this.
 If this problem is on Heroku, `db:reset` is not allowed, so try resetting the database and running `rails db:schema:load` to load the schema manually.
     - Again, the database should be reset automatically upon deployment (see `/Procfile`).
 * **My tests sometimes fail on Semaphore.** You may have a flaky test.
 Look into making the test more consistent, or, in the worst/lazy case, you may need to add a delay during the test (e.g. after a new filter has been applied, allowing time for the interface to update).
 * **I get a reddish "Something went wrong" page.** Check the logs.
 If working locally, check `/log/development.log`, and if you're working on Heroku, click on the **More** dropdown in the top right corner of the Heroku dashboard and select **View logs**.